VidaGallo/CI2024_project-work/src/README.md

 <br><br>
 In particular the algorithm performed:
 1. very well with the Problems 1, 3, 4, 5, 6
-2. well with Problems 7, 8
+2. well with Problems 7
-3. less effectively for Problem 2 (it could not converge in time to a reasonable result)
+3. less effectively for Problem 2 and 8 (it could not converge in time to a reasonable result)
 <br>
 <br>